-A faulty ground connection will cause voltage, and current, to drop, leading to all kinds of driveability issues.
-So check the engine grounds in your vehicle with the use of a digital multimeter.
+A faulty ground connection will cause, voltage, and current, to drop; leading to all kinds of driveability issues.
+So, check the engine grounds in your vehicle, with the use of a digital multimeter.
 This will make it easier to detect loose, corroded or damaged connections.
-As a result, affecting sensors, actuators or system circuits.
+Consequently, affecting sensors, actuators or system circuits.

 Diagnostic Trouble Codes (DTC)s

-The first thing to check is the diagnostic trouble codes (DTC)s.
-You can use a scan tool to download trouble codes stored in the electronic control module (ECM) of your vehicle.
-Most of the time these codes will steer you in the right direction to see where the faults are.
+So, the first thing to check, is the diagnostic trouble codes (DTC)s.
+You can use a scan tool to download trouble codes; stored in the electronic control module (ECM) of your vehicle.
+Most of the time these codes will, steer you in the right direction to see where the faults are.

 Check For Technical Service Bulletins (TSB)s And Software Updates

-Actually there are more issues than you think on this subject.
-Sometimes people jump into a repair without reading all of the appropriate service information.
-So, one way to stay informed is through the use of technical service bulletins (TSB)s.
-A (TSB) provides information on potential vehicle-related issues.
+Actually, there are more issues than you think on this subject.
+Sometimes people jump into a repair, without reading all of the appropriate service information.
+So, one way to stay informed is, through the use of technical service bulletins (TSB)s.
+Furthermore, a (TSB) provides information on potential vehicle-related issues.

 - A loose wire, harness, or clamp